nycmeshnet/nycmesh.net/content/blog/how.md

 **Point-to-point**

-* long distance (3 to 10 Km) We use AirFiber AF24 or AF5XHD
+* long distance (3 to 10km) We use AirFiber AF24 or AF5XHD

-* medium distance (up to 3 Km) LiteBeamAC is a very inexpensive way to get over 150 Mbps
+* medium distance (up to 3km) LiteBeamAC is a very inexpensive way to get over 150 Mbps

-* short distance (< 1Km) [Wireless Wire dish](https://mikrotik.com/product/wireless_wire_dish) -cheap gigabit connection.
-These fail in heavy rain when the distance is over 0.5 Km
+* short distance (< 1km) [Wireless Wire dish](https://mikrotik.com/product/wireless_wire_dish) -cheap gigabit connection.
+These fail in heavy rain when the distance is over 0.5 km

 **Point-to-multipoint**